 My Pumpkin Snickerdoodle Bread rings in the first day of fall with a gloriously golden color and a crisp crust of buttery cinnamon sugar ~ it’s a true celebration of the season.
 Think of it as your favorite classic pumpkin bread recipe crossed with a soft, spicy snickerdoodle cookie.
 Cue the fluttering lids and the eye roll please.

-The golden color of this pumpkin loaf practically glows!
+the golden color of this pumpkin snickerdoodle bread practically glows!

 I wanted the pumpkin to take center stage in this pumpkin bread recipe, and the result was just what I hoped for.
 I didn’t add molasses, brown sugar, or even any spices to the basic quick bread batter so the color and flavor of my favorite winter squash shines through.
 Well, I might have added a touch of vanilla, but that’s it.